sqlmapproject/sqlmap/Usage.md

 ### List database management system users roles

-Switches: `--roles` and `-U`
+Switch: `--roles`

 When the session user has read access to the system table containing information about the DBMS users, it is possible to enumerate the roles for each database management system user.

-You can also provide the `-U` option to specify the user who you want to enumerate the privileges.
+You can also provide the option `-U` to specify the user who you want to enumerate the privileges.

 If you provide `CU` as username it will consider it as an alias for current user and will enumerate the privileges for this user.